CAMPUS WRITING CENTER

 NETWORK AND COMPUTING POLICY

-North Carolina Wesleyan University, hereinafter referred to as NCWC, maintains a private network with connectivity to the Internet, a public/global network.
-NCWC exercises limited control over the content of the Internet and subsequent transmissions into the private network.
-Those with valid NCWC network service accounts, hereinafter referred to as USERS, are expected to abide by all current and future policies/guidelines deemed necessary and prudent.
+North Carolina Wesleyan University, hereinafter referred to as NCWU, maintains a private network with connectivity to the Internet, a public/global network.
+NCWU exercises limited control over the content of the Internet and subsequent transmissions into the private network.
+Those with valid NCWU network service accounts, hereinafter referred to as USERS, are expected to abide by all current and future policies/guidelines deemed necessary and prudent.
 These guidelines will be made publicly accessible, either through printed or electronic media.
 This policy is intended to do the following:

-- Preserve the right of NCWC to access global networks in order to facilitate the goals of the NCWC educational system
+3. Preserve the right of NCWU to access global networks in order to facilitate the goals of the NCWU educational system

 Users requiring network connectivity will request such from authorized Network Services personnel.
 Personal computer systems will be reviewed and audited before such network connectivity is granted.
 Only systems with compliant hardware and software will be granted connectivity.
 Hardware and Software in development stages may not be used without written notification to Information Systems department.
 Upon request of the IS Dept. personnel, hardware and software believed to be causing problems must be removed.
 Contact the IS Dept personnel for further clarification.